The real work started when Strava stopped…

 I had to look at the GPS recording from several angles to see if the outline looked remotely like anything else.
 For some routes, this was very straightforward, although other routes required a more flexible interpretation.

 Once I had a subject in mind, I then had to edit the route using the S Pen for my Note 9 phone.
 Ordinarily, my drawing abilities are a bit shit tbh, but I kinda excelled at editing the GPS routes on my phone.
 It did help that any mistakes could easily be undone, whereas if I was using pencil and paper, I probably would have given up after going through a small forest in waste paper.

 Not only was I being creative, I was saving the environment in the process.

-However, in some cases, the time saved from planning a real Strava art project was consumed in the editing process.
+That said, the post-ride efforts from start to the finished image still took quite a bit of time.
 I could probably ride 50 km quicker than it took me to create the fake Strava art associated with it 🤔

-The gallery above contains the final edits.
-The full gallery shows the before and after screenshots.
+The gallery above contains a selection of the final edits.
+The full gallery shows the before and after images side -by-side.